Site Built Truss Engineering

 Types of Trusses

-There are many difference shapes, styles and sizes of lumber trusses.
-Each truss design is specific to the type of loading that it will encounter.
-Besides a regular shaped truss, some of the most popular truss styles include:
+There are a variety of shapes, styles, and sizes of lumber trusses available.
+Each wooden truss design is specific to the type of loading that it will encounter.
+Besides a regular-shaped wooden truss, some of the most popular truss styles include:

-- Sloped bottom chord allows for more ceiling height on the floor below sometimes used for vaulted ceilings.
+- Scissors Truss: Sloped bottom chord allows for more ceiling height on the floor below sometimes used for vaulted ceilings.

-- This dual pitched roof truss usually has two significantly different roof pitches from heel to peak.
+- Polynesian Truss: This dual pitched roof truss usually has two significantly different roof pitches from heel to peak.

-- Mostly used to provide a partially vaulted ceiling.
+- Cathedral Truss: Mostly used to provide a partially vaulted ceiling.

-- Usually used when designing barns and other like structures.
+- Gambrel Truss: Usually used when designing barns and other like structures.
 Sometimes used when building an attic space.

-- Used to provide storage space in attic.
+- Attic Truss: Used to provide storage space in the attic.
 The important defining feature of this truss is that it uses a larger/heavier timber bottom cord to carry the applied loading.

 Loads applied to Trusses